MrGibbage/fll-pybricks-vscode-tutorial/github-season-repo.md

 ## Create the Repository in the Team Account
+This will only need to be done once for each season.
+The coach will probably do this, but if you have a team member that knows what they are doing, they could certainly do this.
 The team account will be used to hold all of the repos for the team.
 I have a new repo for each season.
 You may decide to just continue using the same repo each year.
 Both will work, and it is just up to you.
 However you do it, each season the team account will invite all of the team members (and coaches, if desired) as collaborators so that they can all provide code updates.

 Be sure you are logged in with the team account.
 To create a new repo using the team account, click the "New" button in the top left of the screen.
 Give your repo a name and optional description.
 You can make it public or private as desired (all of our repos are public).
 All of the other options are optional.
 I usually just ignore them.
 Click on "Create Repository" and you are done.